chatwoot/docs/docs/user-guide/setting-up-agent-dashboard.md

 ## Initial Settings

-Below steps are to followed as listed to complete Initial Setup of Chatwoot Dashboard.
+Below are the steps to be followed as listed to complete the Initial Setup of Chatwoot Dashboard.

 - [Profile Settings](profile-settings.md)
 - [Account Setting](account-settings.md)